 - The discount rate used for calculating the exit position will be lower than the ongoing funding basis, specifically additional prudence will be applied to the assumption.
-This will be applied via a higher likelihood that the fund's assets will achieve the required future investment returns over the 20 years following the date of the calculation. - The CPI assumption is based on Hymans Robertson's ESS model.
+This will be applied via a higher likelihood that the fund's assets will achieve the required future investment returns over the 20 years following the date of the calculation. - The-low risk exit basis discount rate is based on there being a 90% likelihood that the Fund's assets will achieve these future investment returns.
+The Fund has discretion to adjust this likelihood in exceptional circumstances for employers exiting the Fund on a case-by-case basis. - On 31 March 2022, the low-risk exit basis discount rate is 2.3% p.a.
+However, this figure will change over time and the low-risk exit basis discount rate used for calculating the exit position will be reviewed at the date of the employer's exit from the Fund. - The CPI assumption is based on Hymans Robertson's ESS model.
 The median value of CPI inflation from the ESS was 2.7% pa on 31 March 2022